Ariana Arseneault

 Ariana Arseneault (born 15 June 2002) is a Canadian tennis player.

-Arseneault has a career high WTA singles ranking of 651 achieved on 29 July 2019.
-She also has a career high WTA doubles ranking of 563 achieved on 29 July 2019.
+She has a career-high WTA singles ranking of 428, achieved on 28 August 2025, and a best doubles ranking of world No. 111, achieved on 14 July 2025.

-Arseneault won her first major ITF title at the 2022 Pelham Racquet Club Pro Classic in the doubles draw partnering Carolyn Ansari.

 Arseneault played college tennis at the University of Georgia before transferring to Auburn University.

+Career

+Partnering Mia Kupres, Arseneault won the 2024 Championnats Banque Nationale de Granby, defeating Liang En-shuo and Park So-hyun in the final.
+The pair were also runners-up at the 2024 Dow Tennis Classic, losing to second seeds Emily Appleton and Maia Lumsden in the final.